 The process, if you’re lucky, will only take a month.
-More realistically, it’ll take a few months from start to finish, barring the recent buying frenzy that has probably given every homeowner unrealistic expectations on selling timelines.
+More realistically, it’ll take a few months from start to finish, barring the recent home buying frenzy that has probably given every homeowner unrealistic expectations on selling timelines.

 To be clear, Opendoor doesn’t plan to replace real estate agents or reinvent the entire process.
 At least, not just yet.

 They simply want to provide a quicker way to sell when you don’t have time to go through the entire process, whether because you’re relocating for a job or simply because you need capital this week, not three months from now.